Russia Ukraine War Advisory

 EDITORS:

-Russia and Ukraine started talks in the border with Belarus.
-The U.N. says over half a million people have fled the country following the Russian invasion.
-Western sanctions targeting Moscow sent the ruble tumbling.
-In the face of stiff resistance and devastating sanctions, President Vladimir Putin ordered Russia’s nuclear forces put on high alert.
+Ukraine's president blamed Russia for a missile strike that hit the heart of country's second largest city, as a 40-mile convoy of Russian tanks and other military vehicles threatened the capital.

 Here’s a look at the coverage from our journalists in Moscow, Kyiv, eastern Ukraine and beyond.
-All times are EST. You can find all our text, photos and video in the Ukraine Invasion hub on APNewsroom.
+All times are Eastern.
+You can find all our text, photos and video in the Russia-Ukraine war hub on APNewsroom.

-Be advised that from Monday all stories related to the conflict will contain RUSSIA UKRAINE WAR in slugs.

 —————————